AI

 grep -A4 "refactor login" .aider.chat.history.md

-aider --restore-chat-history # default true
+aider --restore-chat-history # default false

-aider --no-restore-chat-history # start blank
+aider --no-restore-chat-history # explicit blank start

 Long model names get tedious.
 Define aliases in the config file: